Instrumentation & Testing

 Research competencies

-• Wide-bandgap power electronics with a focus on the realization of functional prototypes as technology demonstrators
+• Wide-bandgap power electronics with focus on the realization of prototypes and their functional tests

-• High bandwidth GaN transistor based high-current amplifiers
+• Broadband GaN transistor-based high-current amplifiers (Digital Amplifiers)

-• Optimization of filter components as well as high frequency transformers for interleaved buck-boost as well as resonant converters
+• Optimization of filter components and high-frequency transformers for interleaved buck-boost and resonant converters

-• Power electronics control with shortest cycle times (< 500ns) and time resolutions in the range below 10ps
+• Power electronics control with shortest cycle times (< 500ns) and temporal signal resolutions down to 10ps

 Applications